 Packet Loss Prevention

-Packet loss is as it sounds – the loss of data packets because of congestion on a network.
-Packet loss takes place when the router or switch has to simply disregard inbound data packets due to overload until the issue is resolved.
+Packet loss is, as it sounds – the loss of data packets because of congestion on a network.
+Packet loss occurs when the router or switch has to disregard inbound data packets due to overload until the issue is resolved.
 With QoS effectively in place, the steady stream of traffic is supported, meaning packets don’t drop out completely.
 Prioritisation policies dictate that types of data are pipelined accordingly and eradicate jams within a congested network.

 QoS has the ability to block unwanted or suspicious data traffic in its path, acting as a firewall to make it a key component of a more secure network infrastructure.
 Security policies also dictate that encrypted packets are ranked higher, ensuring that safe data packets take priority.

 How QoS Works Within Your Network

 Administrators use three models to manage their network traffic: integrative services (IntServ), differentiated services (DiffServ) and the least common; Best Effort model.

 Integrated Services is a QoS model that works by allocating and preserving the bandwidth of a specific route on a network.
 Applying for resource allocation and using RSVP (resource reservation protocol), network devices can assess the stream of data packets to ensure sufficient space to accept the necessary packets.